Wealth: History

 The term implies a social contract on establishing and maintaining ownership in relation to such items which can be invoked with little or no effort and expense on the part of the owner.
 The concept of wealth is relative and not only varies between societies, but varies between different sections or regions in the same society.
 A personal net worth of US$10,000 in most parts of the United States would certainly not place a person among the wealthiest citizens of that locale.
-However, such an amount would constitute an extraordinary amount of wealth in impoverished developing countries.
+Such an amount would constitute an extraordinary amount of wealth in impoverished developing countries.

 Concepts of wealth also vary across time.
 Modern labor-saving inventions and the development of the sciences have vastly improved the standard of living in modern societies for even the poorest of people.
 This comparative wealth across time is also applicable to the future; given this trend of human advancement, it is possible that the standard of living that the wealthiest enjoy today will be considered impoverished by future generations.

 Industrialization emphasized the role of technology.
 Many jobs were automated.
 Machines replaced some workers while other workers became more specialized.
 Labour specialization became critical to economic success.
-However, physical capital, as it came to be known, consisting of both the natural capital and the infrastructural capital, became the focus of the analysis of wealth.
+Physical capital, as it came to be known, consisting of both the natural capital and the infrastructural capital, became the focus of the analysis of wealth.

-Adam Smith saw wealth creation as the combination of materials, labour, land, and technology in such a way as to capture a profit (excess above the cost of production).
+Adam Smith saw wealth creation as the combination of materials, labour, land, and technology.
 The theories of David Ricardo, John Locke, John Stuart Mill, in the 18th century and 19th century built on these views of wealth that we now call classical economics.

 Marxian economics (see labor theory of value) distinguishes in the Grundrisse between material wealth and human wealth, defining human wealth as "wealth in human relations"; land and labour were the source of all material wealth.
 The German cultural historian Silvio Vietta links wealth/poverty to rationality.
 Having a leading position in the development of rational sciences, in new technologies and in economic production leads to wealth, while the opposite can be correlated with poverty.